-This mountain-ringed city of clocks and Calvinists takes Switzerland’s best bits while adding in a few cosmopolitan flavours of its own.
+This lakeside city of clocks and Calvinists mixes Switzerland’s best bits with a globe-straddling array of cosmopolitan flavours.
 Ben Lerwill gives an overview.

 0700-0900.
-Geneva’s character can be hard to pin down, combining machine-like efficiency with a certain homespun cheeriness.
-By reputation you’d expect its centre to be a neat grid of office buildings, so it’s rather nice to find a jumbled hill of cobbled squares and random stone stairways.
+Today’s Geneva has a reputation for being expensive, businesslike and slickly efficient.
+By rights, therefore, you’d expect its centre to be a neat grid of office buildings, so it’s rather nice to instead find a jumbled hill of cobbled squares and random stone stairways.
 Its historic core – the small but endearing Place du Bourg-de-Four – is a fine place to start the day.
 The surrounding streets are sedate this early in the morning, hiding quiet fountains, antique shops and atmospheric nooks.
-You’ll find some great old brasseries and cafés, interspersed in contemporary Genevan fashion by sushi joints and a Bang & Olufsen store.
-Grab a coffee at the wooden-beamed Au Pied de Cochon (Place du Bourg-de-Four 4, 022 310 4797), which draws a decent-sized crowd from early in the morning.
+You’ll find some great old brasseries and cafés, interspersed in contemporary Genevan fashion by sushi joints and electronics stores.
+Grab a coffee at La Clémence (Place du Bourg-de-Four 20, 022 312 2498), still known as a hangout for thinkers and creatives, and drawing a decent-sized crowd from early in the morning.

 1500-1700.
 Geneva isn’t exactly renowned for its bargains, but such a triviality doesn’t seem to make shopping any less popular.
-Rue du Rhône is where to come for the really top-end stuff, but if you’re not a fan of buzz-to-enter boutiques or cripplingly pricey watches, there’s more atmosphere on the adjacent Rues-Basses.
-Those on a sweet-toothed mission should call in at the Rohr artisan chocolatier (Rue d’Enfer 4, 022 311 6876), which was the first to develop Geneva’s madly indulgent pavés glacés (bite-sized chocolate “cobbles”).
-For more eclectic needs, the flea market on Plaine de Plainpalais – held on Wednesdays and Saturdays – throws up paintings, books, records and a thousand other things besides.
+Rue du Rhône is where to come for the really top-end stuff, but if you’re not a fan of buzz-to-enter boutiques or cripplingly pricey watches, there’s more atmosphere on some of the other Rues Basses (the collective name given to Geneva’s main shopping streets).
+Those on a sweet-toothed mission should call in at Du Rhône Chocolatier (Rue de la Confédération 3, 022 311 5614) – since opening for business in 1875, its doors have welcomed everyone from Churchill to JFK.
+For more eclectic needs, the flea market on Plaine de Plainpalais – held on Wednesdays and Saturdays, as well as the first Sunday of each month – throws up paintings, books, records and a thousand other things besides.

 Book now and make your own 24 hour adventure, with our flights from London to Geneva